reruo321/Java_Practice/Chapter-10/Ch10/Pr03/README.md

 ![10CalculatorUI](https://user-images.githubusercontent.com/48712088/149622100-129da028-33f3-4185-a1b6-323b07d4d6de.png)

 #### JButtons
 There are four JButton arrays to group a lot of JButtons by their functions and positions: b_func, b_mem, b_num, and b_arith.
-Additionally an unclickable JButton "blank" to show the status of the memory exists, which is not an element of any arrays but grouped by the same panel with b_mem buttons.
+Additionally an unclickable JButton *blank* to show the status of the memory exists, which is not an element of any arrays but grouped by the same panel with b_mem buttons.

 * b_func: Three long function buttons.
 Backspace, CE, C.
 * b_mem: Four memory buttons on the left side of the program.
 MC, MR, MS, M+.